Run the Alps logo

 Along the Ferret river and up to the lakeside village of Champex-Lac, before climbing to the Bovine high mountain café, and descending to the small village of Trient.

-Accommodations: Shared room in a mountain hut (Auberge Mont Blanc, Refuge du Peuty, or similar)
+Accommodations: Shared room in a mountain refuge or simple inn (Auberge Mont Blanc, Refuge du Peuty, or similar)

 Closing the loop.
 (Photo: Majell Backhausen)